 Please note that 'Variables' are now called 'Fields' in Landbot's platform.

-Chances are, 70% of your email inbox is under the siege of ever-incoming newsletters—most of which you likely don't even remember signing up for.
-I know mine is; but how many of those do I actually open and read?
-Saying 10% is being unrealistically generous.
+Chances are, your email inbox is about 70% filled with newsletters.
+I know mine is, but how many of those do I actually open and read?
+Probably not even 10%.

 What if there was a better option?